BEEVA-javierlopez/google_cloud_iot/README.md

 **Master instance (load this first)**

-locust -i stresslocust.py --master
+locust -f stresslocust.py --master

 **Slave instances**

-locust -i stresslocust.py --slave --master-host=ip_of_master
+locust -f stresslocust.py --slave --master-host=ip_of_master

 And then you have to control test using web browser.